-Do women need breaks from contraception?
+Do people need breaks from contraception?

-Women might want to check that their periods are still normal, or to give their bodies a rest.
+Some people might want to check that their periods are still normal, or to give their bodies a rest.

 Is a break good for health?